Graduate Student Handbook

 - Research Permit (Has the student obtained a research permit from the government of the host country, if necessary?)

-- Health (Has the student consulted with a doctor about vaccinations, malaria prophylaxis, etc.?
-Does the student have the necessary medical insurance, including medical evacuation coverage if necessary?)
+- Health Insurance (Does the student have the necessary medical insurance, including medical evacuation coverage, if necessary?)

 - Safety (Are there travel advisories posted on the Department of State’s website?)

-- Registration status at Brandeis
+Registration Status at Brandeis

+Every student pursuing work toward a degree, whether or not currently in residence, must register at the beginning of each term.
 While in the field, students are expected to keep their committee members apprised of their progress and of questions that have arisen.
 Students who receive departmental funds for their fieldwork must complete a formal checklist and report.
 The checklists are available on the graduate program resources page.

-Progress toward Degree
+Progress Toward Degree

 A graduate student who has completed all degree requirements except the dissertation is eligible for continuation status.
 A student in this category enrolls on a full-time basis and is eligible for university health insurance, borrowing privileges in the library, university account access, use of gym facilities, and the purchase of a parking sticker.
 Continuation status students are not normally eligible for leaves of absence, except for health reasons.